ioccc-src/winner/1985/applin/README.md

         make all

+## Try:

+	./applin

+NOTE: Yusuke Endoh provided a patch to get this to not issue a bus error.
+Thank you Yusuke!
+We note that this entry does not work under macOS.
+Try it out and see for yourself what happens!

 ## Judges' comments:

 One liner programs are short but twisted.
 This "Hello, World" version certainly takes its time saying hello.

 Copyright (c) 1985, Landon Curt Noll & Larry Bassel.
 All Rights Reserved.
 Permission for personal, educational or non-profit use is